fiasco/cloud-api-sdk-php/FUNCTIONS.md

 ## getApplicationsUsageData

-Retrieves aggregate usage data for an application.
+Retrieves aggregate usage data for an application, filterable by views or visits and by environment.
 ```php
 $response = $client->getApplicationsUsageData([
 	'ApplicationUuid' => $ApplicationUuid,